adozenlines/EMV-TLV-PARSER/README.md

 #What is this?

-TLV data formmat parser for EMV transaction.
+TLV data format parser for EMV transaction.
 Conforming to http://www.openscdp.org/scripts/tutorial/emv/TLV.html.
 Tested on Miura Payment System.
 Hope it helps.